autowarefoundation/autoware-documentation/docs/contributing/coding-guidelines/ros-nodes/launch-files.md

 ## Overview

-Autoware use ROS2 launch system to startup the software.
+Autoware use ROS 2 launch system to startup the software.
 Please see the [official documentation](https://docs.ros.org/en/humble/Tutorials/Intermediate/Launch/Launch-Main.html) to get a basic understanding about ROS 2 Launch system if you are not familiar with it.

 ## Guideline